 3. IT networking opportunities for specific groups

-IT employers are keen to increase diversity within their workforce, so they hold on-campus events to engage with groups that are underrepresented in their organisation.
-Accenture, for example, runs sessions targeted at students from disadvantaged backgrounds and also runs on-campus events for women.
-Some IT employers have held events for students from less advantaged backgrounds.
+IT employers are keen to increase diversity within their workforce, so they hold events at universities (these might be virtual or on-campus, depending on the impact of the pandemic at the time) to engage with groups that are underrepresented in their organisation.
+Accenture, for example, has previously run on-campus events for women.
+Some IT employers have held events for students from less advantaged backgrounds, too.

 Getting more women into technology roles is something that IT employers are putting their weight behind.
 As mentioned previously, KPMG runs a ‘Women in Technology’ event.
-Meanwhile, BlackRock, BT, FIS, Just Eat, KPMG, Metaswitch Networks, Thomas Cook and Thoughtworks have partnered with our own IT’s not just for the boys! event, during which senior female technologists encouraged more women to enter the industry and gave valuable careers advice.
+Meanwhile, Bloomberg, BNY Mellon, FactSet, KPMG and Royal Air Force (RAF) have partnered with our own IT’s not just for the boys! event, during which senior female technologists encourage more women to enter the industry and gave valuable careers advice.
 It’s worth utilising these unique opportunities to connect with technology employers, so make sure you find out more.

 4. Networking at assessment centres

-Many employers run assessment centres as part of their application process – these are typically one- or two-day long events where you will take part in a selection of recruitment-focused exercises, interviews and activities.
-As well as giving you the opportunity to impress recruiters, these events are also your chance to find out more about the employer – and this is often done through a networking lunch, where candidates will have the opportunity to talk to each other and to current employees (both graduates and more senior figures).
+Many employers run assessment centres as part of their application process – these are typically events that last between half a day and two days, where you will take part in a selection of recruitment-focused exercises, interviews and activities.
+As well as giving you the opportunity to impress recruiters, these events are also your chance to find out more about the employer.
+During in-person assessment centres (they have recently been held virtually as a result of the pandemic), this is often done through a networking lunch, where candidates will have the opportunity to talk to each other and to current employees (both graduates and more senior figures).

 While you very likely won’t be directly assessed on your mingling skills, it’s important to think about the overall impression you are making.
-Employers want graduates who are personable and will fit in well, as well as someone who is passionate about IT and technology.
+Employers want graduates who are personable and will fit in well, as well as those who are passionate about IT and technology.
 Be yourself, and make sure that you’re making a good impression that will stick in employees minds.

-Practical tip: Never underestimate the power of a smile and a good handshake.
+Practical tip: Never underestimate the power of a smile and a polite manner when greeting current employees.
 Ask questions to employees and show that you are genuinely interested in what they do and why they do it.